evanmayer/rtlobs/README.md

 `git clone https://github.com/evanmayer/rtl-obs.git`

+and handling access to the modules yourself, either through `sys.path` manipulation or by developing your scripts inside the checkout.
 A `setup.py` file is included for `python setup.py install`, in case you're using virtual environments or don't care about polluting your python install.
 This will work better once `pip` install is supported.

 ## Known dependencies: